MicrosoftDocs/msteams-docs/msteams-platform/tabs/how-to/create-tab-pages/removal-page.md

 ### Register a remove handler

 Optionally, within your removal page logic, you can  invoke the `registerOnRemoveHandler((RemoveEvent) => {}` event handler when the user removes an existing tab configuration.
 The method takes in the [`RemoveEvent`](/javascript/api/@microsoft/teams-js/microsoftteams.settings.removeevent?view=msteams-client-js-latest&preserve-view=true) interface and executes the code in the handler when a user attempts to remove content.
 The method is used to perform cleanup operations such as removing the underlying resource powering the tab content.
-At a time only one remove handler can be registered.
+Only one remove handler can be registered at a time.

 The `RemoveEvent` interface describes an object with two methods: